 Every time they consider tackling a job they should automatically look at the mug and it will remind them to ask “Who should be doing this job?”

-2 - Others + You: Here we’ve got jobs that others can do but they might need a bit of input from you.
-Perhaps it’s some guidance or advice or you get to supervise something but note that the job doesn’t belong to you.
+Here we’ve got jobs that others can do but they might need a bit of input from you.
+Perhaps it’s some guidance to show how certain tasks are done.
+Or you might have to advise how work is completed or you get to supervise specific tasks that might take longer but note that the job doesn’t belong to you.

+If you follow these four steps you will have improved your delegation skills no end.
 The Yazoo Onion is a quick, easy to use diagnostic tool that will help you to consider work allocation, prioritise effectively and delegate more evenly.
 Enjoy peeling back its layers and exploring the different options it uncovers.
+Using it means you've delegated work effectively.
+Who knows it could become your favourite project management tool.

 It can show you things that you didn’t know and wouldn't have imagined.
 For example, I've learned that unloading the dishwasher is an Only You task.